xuqiongkai/xuqiongkai.github.io/teach.md

 ### 2020
 + **Document Analysis (COMP4650/COMP6490)** (Semester 2)
-    + Research School of Computer Science
+    + Research School of Computer Science, Australian National Unviersity
     + Co-lectured with Alexsandar Antic
     + Preparing course material for two new sections, Machine Learning for NLP and NLP in Practice.